umbrellerde/functionfusion/README.md

 @article{schirmer_fusionize:2022,
-    title = "Fusionize: Improving Serverless Application Performance through Feedback-Driven Function Fusion", author = "Schirmer, Trever and Scheuner, Joel and Pfandzelter, Tobias and Bermbach, David", year = 2022,
+    title = "Fusionize: Improving Serverless Application Performance through Feedback-Driven Function Fusion", author = "Schirmer, Trever and Scheuner, Joel and Pfandzelter, Tobias and Bermbach, David", journal = "arXiv:2204.11533 [cs.DC]",
+    year = 2022,
 }
 ```

-Please note that the manuscript is still pending publication.
+Please note that the manuscript is still pending publication, but a preprint is available at [arXiv](https://arxiv.org/abs/2204.11533).
 For a full list of publications, please see [our website](https://www.tu.berlin/en/mcc/research/publications/).

 ### License